Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Method

-By combining domain-specific features from different clients in this manner, we generate images that complied to different client distributions from a single cluster centroid.
-In addition, with the help of text prompts of the pseudo-labels $\mathcal{C}_j,j\in \left \{ 0,\ldots,M \right \}$, the generated images have the correct semantic information corresponding to the given pseudo-labels.

-As for the generating process, since we aim to use the cluster centroids $\bar{\mathbf{z}}_{j,l}^{k}$, domain-specific features $\bar{\mathbf{g}}_j^{k_i}$, and the text prompts of categories $\mathcal{C}_j$ as conditions for generation, the conditional probability distribution of the generating process can be written in the following form:
+As for the generating process, following ~\cite{liu2022compositional}, since we aim to use the cluster centroids $\bar{\mathbf{z}}_{j,l}^{k}$, domain-specific representations $\bar{\mathbf{g}}_j^{k_i}$, and the text prompts $\mathcal{C}_j$ as conditions for generation, the conditional probability distribution of the sample $\mathbf{s}$ in diffusion process can be written in the following form: \begin{linenomath}